SoftwareAG/cumulocity-modbus-demo/README.md

 git clone URL
 cd cumulocity-modbus-demo
 ```
 In the docker-compose.yml you have to use an identifier such as the serial number or mac address.
 This serial number will be used for the registration purpose and must be unique across all tenants.
 Please change it at the beginning.
+Find it within the compose file in the agent section.
 You can also change the Cumulocity base url if needed.

 There will be two containers ramped up: